BiscuitPrime/BiscuitPrime/README.md

  🎮 - Creating games that are fun to play is what I thrive for.

  🧊 - I am the president of Télécom Sudparis' <a href="https://www.youtube.com/channel/UCT-08PN1bcBDCU1GrhAOTGw">**The RIG**</a> (3D modelisation club), and quite enjoy making 3D art and assets.
+Some of my animations can be found <a href="https://www.youtube.com/channel/UCwP2YVkU4HxBgjXYJrWn_MA">here</a> !

  🎲 - I participated in some game jams with much pleasure as they were very enjoyable experiences.
 Check out our games below !
 <br>